WasatchPhotonics/Python-USB-WP-Raman-Examples/fw-util/README.md

 6. Select whether to flash `BLE652` or `STM32`.
 For `BLE652` there is an optional erase checkbox that will erase it first.
 7. Click the `Flash` button and watch the magic happen.

+# How to build into an executable
+1. Activate your virtual environment and install optional dependencies (only need to do 1x)
+   1. `. venv/bin/activate`
+   2. `pip install '.[build_exe]'`
+2. Build with pyinstaller
+   1. `pyinstaller fw_util.py --onefile`

 # Requirements
 - JLink `https://www.segger.com/downloads/jlink/` (tested with V7.6G)